as51340/blog/content/databases/optimal_index_in_limited_environment.md

 ---
-title: Choosing optimal index with limited information availanle
+title: Choosing optimal index with limited information available
 type: page
 description: Although indexes are simple at its core, yielding an optimal query plan that uses them requires heuristic approach 🤔.
 Check out how we at Memgraph introduced probability theory to significantly speed up bulk loading workloads 📈.
 topic: Memgraph